thinkshout/ts_recipes/social_login/facebook.md

 Configure the site URL.

-Under "App Details" you may want to configure a logo or other business.
+Under "App Details" you may want to configure a logo or other business: this is where those two images will come in handy.

 Add other developers, and the client, under "Roles"